 Friday February 8th 2019 marked the bicentenary of the birth of artistic polymath and social reformer John Ruskin.
 There was a wonderful church service held at St. Andrews Church Coniston involving local schools who have been working with Ruskin’s ideas.
 There was music, readings from his letters and the Ruskin School logbook detailing Ruskin’s visits to the children in the 1880’s.
 Hymns in praise of the natural world would have pleased him too.

 I have always been inspired by Ruskin’s ideas and artistic vision, whose philosophy of “seeing clearly” is at the heart of my work as an artist.
-I am running a Study Break at Higham Hall College near Cockermouth from July 12th – 16th 2019, entitled “Painting Ruskin’s Dreams of Coniston”, which aims to connect aspiring artists to the excitement and beauty of the Natural World through the agency of “clear sight”.
+I am running a series of art workshops at The Coniston Institute & Ruskin Museum which aims to connect aspiring artists to the excitement and beauty of the natural world through the agency of “clear sight”.
 It is open to all, regardless of artistic experience.

 Visit my Art holidays page for information on residential study breaks in the Lakes.

 Alternatively, go to my tutor page at Higham Hall or telephone Higham on 017687 76276 to book a place.

 Subscribe to my YouTube Channel Tiana Marie Studios for more inspiration.